 Third Solution: Check Outlook Profile Settings

-Inapt Outlook profile settings can also be the reason behind the .ost file not updating.
+Inapt Outlook profile settings can also the reason behind the .ost file not updating.
 In this scenario, check for the correct Outlook profile settings using the process given below:

 - Start Microsoft Outlook.